NIH Grants Policy Statement

 responsibilities for the project or program should be delineated for the

-PD/PIs, including responsibilities for human or live vertebrate animal subject
+PD/PIs, including responsibilities for human subject studies or studies with vertebrate animals as appropriate.

 New Investigators (Including Early Stage